gadget-framework/gadget2/docs/userguide.md

-The printer type to output information about (one or more) stocks, with the information aggregated into a convenient grouping, is called ”StockPrinter”.
+The printer type to output information about (one or more) stocks, with the information aggregated into a convenient grouping, is called "StockPrinter".
 This printer type is defined by specifying the stocks, areas, age groups, length groups and timesteps of interest.
 The file format for this component is given below: